 Dutch B1 Listening Skills – Tip 1: Acquiring your 4400 words

 Level B1 requires 4400 Dutch words.
 The Delft method is the shortest route, but there are alternatives.
-Take a look at Word learning: make it part of your daily life for a slower and more natural way of learning.
+Take a look at Word learning: make it part of your daily life for a slower way of learning.

 Being open to the words you come across is the foundation of natural language learning.